Anna Sale: Who knows about your student loan debt?

 V: The papers are sitting [laughs] the papers are sitting on our counter [crying].
-But if we do that - I think the biggest thing is, I don't have health insurance anymore but if we do it that way then his payments will get lowered on his repayment plan and I could potentially get into a repayment program towards having my loans forgiven, so it feels like that's what we need to do, you know?
-It’s a mess [laughs].
+Um, but if we do that - I think the biggest thing is, I don't have health insurance anymore but if we do it that way then his payments will get lowered on his repayment plan and I could potentially get into a repayment program towards having my loans forgiven, so it feels like that's what we need to do, you know?
+It’s a mess [laughs/cries].

 AS: Yeah.
 Do you like being married?

 V: Um.
 No. [Laughs] I don't.
 It's a lot of work.
 And um...I don't know, we have two kids together so I feel like we'll always be married in some way, right?
-But I'm sure for everybody, just finances put a lot of stress on a relationship.
+But this, I'm sure for everybody, just finances put a lot of stress on a relationship, so.